 Having an adequate level of cover for your business can help you avoid potentially crippling litigation fees and continue your day-to-day operations.

-Public liability insurance typically covers:
+Public liability insurance usually covers:

 Whether you’re operating your business in QLD, NSW or any other state within Australia, you should check for any state-specific public liability requirements with your insurer.